EthanWng97/next-tasks/README_EN.md

     1. Generate Surge Ruleset from QuantumultX filter link and vice versa.
     2. Change Ruleset automatically if source file changed.
 2. Instructions
-    1. create new worker in Cloudflare
+    1. Create new worker in Cloudflare
-    2. copy all contents in Editor
+    2. Copy all contents in Editor
     3. Fill in required content (url and replace regex)
     4. Save and Deploy
     5. Enjoy ur life